SoultatosStefanos/dbc/README.md

 * DBC is **small** and **simple to use**.
 It consists of a single header file.

 * DBC is **flexible**.
-Depending on the build option, contract violations can abort, terminate, throw, do nothing (default), or be runtime configured.
-In addition, DBC includes specific assertion macros that are enabled exclusively at debug builds, and can be used for performance critical code.
+Depending on the build option, contract violations can abort, terminate, throw, do nothing (default), or be runtime configurable.

 * DBC is **debug friendly**.
 It's assertions are overloaded, in order to provide human friendly error messages.
 In addition, in case of a contract violation, user friendly debug info, (including the file, function and much more) is forwarded.

+* DBC is **efficient**.
+It utilizes only std::string_view objects and primitive types for error reporting, while its assertions can be completely turned off.
+In addition, DBC includes specific assertion macros that are enabled exclusively at debug builds, and can be used for performance critical code only.

 More details can be read [here](docs/assertions.md), [here](docs/classes.md), [here](docs/flags.md), [here](docs/samples.md), [here](docs/functions.md) and